-Proposed Project Group: Nonmotorized Transportation FFY 2015 UPWP Staff Evaluation: TBD Proposed Project Staff: CTPS Selected for FFY 2015 UPWP: TBD Estimated Project Cost: \$35,000 - \$75,000 Proposed FFY 2015 Budget: TBD LRTP Vision Topics Addressed: Safety and Security Project Function: MPO Planning; Support to Regional Transportation Stakeholders; Contr ansportation Stakeholders; Contribution to Transp ortation Knowledge
+Proposed Project Group: Active Transportation FFY 2015 UPWP Staff Evaluation: Low

+Estimated Project Cost: Proposed FFY 2015 Budget: TBD

+LRTP Vision Topics Addressed: Safety and Security

+Project Function: MPO Planning; Support to Regional Transportation Stakeholders; Contribution to Transportation Knowledge

 In 2009, the City of Boston's "Boston Bikes" initiative conducted a survey of more than 2,500 cyclists on crashes taking place from 2005 through 2009, titled the "Boston Bikes Accident Survey."
 Respondents were asked to report every crash, including seemingly insignificant incidents (such as cyclists falling over and getting up uninjured), in order to capture the characteristics of crashes that did not involve Boston Emergency Medical Services (EMS) or Boston Police Department (BPD) attention.
 Data collected through this self-reported survey included the crash cause, location, and severity, and the types of bicycle accommodations at the crash location.
 The results of this survey were used in concert with BPD and EMS data in the analysis documented in Boston Bike's 2013 "Boston Cyclist Safety Report."